Length Function Compatibility for Group Actions on Real Trees: Synthetic compatibility conditions

-Any of the three characterizations will be used as convenient, without further explicit reference to Lemma~\ref{lem:compat}.
 Note that this definition applies equally well to projective classes of trees.
-The first two points depend only on the projective class, so if $\ell$ and $m$ are compatible then so are $s\ell$ and $tm$ for all $s,t\in \mathbb{R}_{> 0}$.
+The first two points depend only on the projective class, so if $\ell$ and $m$ are synthetically compatible then so are $s\ell$ and $tm$ for all $s,t\in \mathbb{R}_{> 0}$.